1. What is EyePACS?

 There are four ways that notification can occur through the EyePACS retinal reading program:

-1. Reports are downloaded by the primary care clinic from the EyePACS web site where recommendations for treatment or follow-up are indicated for each patient.
+1. Primary care clinics can download reports from the EyePACS web site where recommendations for treatment or follow-up are indicated for each patient.

 2. EyePACS reports can be automatically integrated into a clinic’s electronic medical record or electronic registry.

-3. Email notifications are sent from EyePACS directly to providers indicating the need for an urgent referral.
+3. EyePACS directly notifies providers via email indicating the need for an urgent referral.

-4. Phone calls to providers are made when referrals are very urgent.
+4. EyePACS calls providers when referrals are urgent.

 12. What are the billing codes used for the retinal exam procedure?